athaddius/STIRMetrics/README.md

 python datatest/flow3d.py --num_data 7 --showvis 0 --jsonsuffix test --modeltype <YOURMODEL> --ontestingset 1
 ```

 For the challenge, we will run your model on the testing set with `--num_data -1`.
 Ensure your model executes in a reasonable amount of time.
-Set your modeltype, or use MFT, RAFT, CSRT to see baseline results for 2D (`RAFT_Stereo_RAFT` is the only type available for 3D). `ontestingset` must be set to 1 for the docker submission, since your model will **not** have access to the ending segmentation locations.
-For the challenge we will be running your model via flow2d/3d.
-Thus we recommend not modifying the interface to this file.
+Set your modeltype, or use MFT, RAFT, CSRT to see baseline results for 2D (`RAFT_Stereo_RAFT` is the only modeltype baseline available for 3D). `ontestingset` must be set to 1 for the docker submission, since your model will **not** have access to the ending segmentation locations.
+For the challenge we will be running your model via the flow2d/3d commands.
+Thus we recommend not modifying the command-line interface to this file.

 The generated ground truth files (start and end gt locations) and your estimates can then be passed into the metric calculator with this: